-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 July 22, 1210 – Birth of Joan of England, Queen of Scots, daughter of King John of England, wife of Alexander II, King of Scots, in Gloucester, England

 Joan was the eldest of the three daughters and the third of the five children of King John of England and Isabella of Angoulême.
 Joan’s father died when she was six years old, leaving his eldest son King Henry III, a nine-year-old, to inherit his throne.
 Five years later, marriage negotiations were occurring for Joan.
-Twelve years older than Joan, Alexander II, King of Scots was the only son of William I, King of Scots (the Lion), and had become King of Scots in 1214 when he was sixteen years old.
+Twelve years older than Joan, Alexander II, King of Scots was the only son of William I, King of Scots (the Lion), and became King of Scots in 1214 when he was sixteen years old.
 On June 21, 1221, at York Minster in York, England, eleven-year-old Joan married 23-year-old Alexander.
-Alexander’s court was dominated by his mother Dowager Queen Ermengarde and therefore, Joan’s position was not strong.
+Alexander’s court was dominated by his mother Dowager Queen Ermengarde and Joan’s position was not strong.
 Joan and Alexander never had any children, which left Alexander without an heir, a major issue for any king.
 An annulment of the marriage was risky as it could provoke a war with England.

 Unofficial Royalty: Joan of England, Queen of Scots